 india travel fears

-Our Intrepid Travel group jumping for joy at Taj Mahal!
+Our Intrepid Travel group is jumping for joy at the Taj Mahal!

-On my trip to India with my niece I was reminded that the best way to get over your India travel fears is to take a tour.
-It’s a ‘safe’ way to ease into India where you are supported and logistics are taken care of.
+On my trip to India with my niece, I was reminded that the best way to get over your India travel fears is to take a tour.
+It’s a ‘safe’ way to get into India, where you are supported and logistics are taken care of.
 But that doesn’t mean that all tours are good tours.
 I try to find one that fits my style of travel.
 Do I want to do India in Luxury, do I want a guide with me at all times, or just have a driver to get me around and travel independently?

 For me, the most important thing about choosing a tour is how much I can learn about the culture and how local and authentic it feels.
 I want to go off the beaten path and find gems while also seeing the main sites.
 It’s important that any tour I choose is one that is consistent with the way I like to travel – local and curious.